krish567366/Entropic-AI/docs/about/paper.md

 ### 2.3 Free Energy Principle in Neuroscience

-Recent neuroscience research has identified the **Free Energy Principle** as a unifying theory of brain function [Friston, 2010].
-E-AI extends this biological insight to artificial systems, creating the first computational implementation of truly **thermodynamic intelligence**.
+Recent neuroscience research has identified the **Free Energy Principle** as a unifying theory of brain function [Friston, 2010]. entropic-ai extends this biological insight to artificial systems, creating the first computational implementation of truly **thermodynamic intelligence**.

 ---